KStateMachine/kstatemachine/README.md

 }
 ```

-There is extended version of `transition()` function, it is called `transitionTo()`.
+There is an extended version of `transition()` function, it is called `transitionTo()`.
 It works the same way but takes
-lambda to calculate target state.
-This allows to use `lateinit` state variables and choose target state depending on
+a lambda to calculate target state.
+This allows to use `lateinit` state variables and to choose target state depending
-application business logic like with [conditional transitions](#conditional-transitions) but gives less flexibility:
+on an application business logic like with [conditional transitions](#conditional-transitions) but with shorter syntax
+and less flexibility:

 ```kotlin
 createStateMachine {